Booking

 PALEOTECH CLUB

-The Paleotech Club meets every month at a public park in Austin.
+The Paleotech Club meets regularly in the winter at a public park in Austin.
 We will practice flintknapping, woodworking, basketry, traditional archery manufacturing, weaving, pottery, cordage, fire-making, or whatever you enjoy working on that is Paleolithic technology / primitive skills.
 It is also an opportunity to learn from others, even for complete beginners.
 It is totally free and open to the public.

 This is how I learned flintknapping and other primitive skills: from some greats (Dino Labiste, Ken Peek, & Dick Baugh) hosting free public meetings.
 It is now my turn to host these events.